 Before implementing automation, SMBs must first identify where it will deliver the greatest value.

 - Evaluate current workflows: Map out key processes to pinpoint bottlenecks and repetitive tasks.
+Monitoring overall equipment effectiveness (OEE) can help identify areas for improvement.

 - Set clear goals: Determine whether your primary objectives are cost reduction, improved output, or enhanced accuracy.